May 1, 2023

 We’ve compiled 5 tips you can start implementing today to help better your mood and mental health.

-1. Identify and challenge negative thoughts and practice gratitude:
+- Identify and challenge negative thoughts and practice gratitude:

-Gratitude helps people feel more positive emotions, while challenging your negative thoughts opens your mind to constructive possibilities and solutions you may have never explored.
+Gratitude helps people feel more positive emotions, while challenging your negative thoughts opens your mind to constructive possibilities and solutions you may have never explored. - Set reasonable goals and instill healthy boundaries:

 Oftentimes we don’t follow through on goals because our nervous systems can perceive them as a threat.
-The bigger the goal the larger the threat, so it’s important to work with our nervous systems and make small promises to ourselves instead.
+The bigger the goal the larger the threat, so it’s important to work with our nervous systems and make small promises to ourselves instead. - Exercise/go for a walk and try to start eating healthier:

 Exercise and other physical activity produce endorphins and ease anxiety.
-You can also practice deep breathing, mindfulness, and other relaxation techniques.
+You can also practice deep breathing, mindfulness, and other relaxation techniques. - Try to get a good night’s rest or take a short nap in the day:

 Good rest and naps improve energy, improve our reaction time, and reduce sleepiness in the daytime.
-They also lower stress and help regulate our mood thereby reducing anxiety and depression and inducing a calmer/relaxed state.
+They also lower stress and help regulate our mood thereby reducing anxiety and depression and inducing a calmer/relaxed state. - Develop a support system and nourish healthy relationships in your life:

 Sometimes trying to handle our emotions on our own can feel overwhelming and if we don’t have a support system these emotions can feel insurmountable.
 It’s important to nourish healthy relationships in our lives or build a healthy support system.